Atakanisik/IVIMfit/paper.md

 # Description and Key Features

 **IVIMfit** is a modular and extensible Python library that provides a complete backend framework for fitting IVIM models to diffusion-weighted signal decay curves.
-It is designed for researchers who need scriptable, reproducible, and flexible tools to compare, develop, or deploy IVIM modeling strategies  or experimental protocols.
-Library aims at fitting method and not include extracting b-values and signal intensities from DWI-MR images.
+It is designed for researchers who need scriptable, reproducible, and flexible tools to compare, develop, or deploy IVIM modeling strategies .
+Library aims at fitting methods and not include extracting b-values and signal intensities from DWI-MR images.
 This process has left to users.
+This library includes functions that not only implement fitting methods but also provide visual outputs to the user.
+In this way, the user can follow the reliability of the applied method without the need for additional operations.

 ![Comparison of IVIM fitting methods.
 Each curve represents the modeled decay using different algorithms over the same normalized signal decay.](Comparison%20of%20Methods.png){ width=80% }